HMS Endeavour (1781)

 HMS Endeavour was a 14-gun fore-and-aft rigged schooner of the Royal Navy, purchased from private owners in 1782 to assist in the British military effort during the American Revolutionary War.

-Endeavour's dimensions were small and light in keeping with other vessels of her class, with a gundeck length of 60 ft, beam of 9 ft 6 in and 118 tonnes burthen.
+Endeavour's dimensions were small and light in keeping with other vessels of her class, with a gundeck length of 60 ft, beam of 9 ft 6 in and 118 tons burthen.
 She was fitted after her purchase with 14 four-pounder guns.